Bjäresjö Runestones: DR 289

 Bjäresjö 3, which is listed in the Rundata catalog as DR 289, is a granite stone 1.9 meters in height and has an inscription consisting of runic text that bends into three vertical rows.
 The inscription is classified as being carved in runestone style RAK.
 The stone was discovered 27 July 1845 by Professor P. G. Thorsson in a field at Bjärsjöholm, a manor house, and is now located at the Bjärsjöskolans park, which is south of the Bjärsjöholm Castle.
-Based on comparative stylistic analysis, the inscription is dated as being carved between 970 to 1020 CE.
+Based on comparative stylistic analysis, the inscription is dated as being carved between 970 and 1020 CE.

 The text on DR 289 indicates that the stone was raised by a man named either Fraði or Freði as a memorial to an in-law named Ólafr.
 Similar to the text of DR 288, the deceased is described as being dræng harþa goþan meaning a "very good valiant man" and uses the same term drengr.
 The text also uses an × punctuation mark as a word divider.